Are you thinking about starting your own blog or website?

-Have you ever wondered what I use to run My Life, I Guess…?
-Well, you are in luck!
+Have you ever wondered what site resources I use to run My Life, I Guess…?

-Check back from time to time, as I’ll add to this page as I discover things that I’m proud to reccommend.
+Check back from time to time, as I’ll add to this page as I discover things that I’m proud to recommend.

 Most of the links on this page are affiliate links.
 If you decide to use my links to sign-up to a service or make a purchase, I will receive a small commission.
 It’s a simple, easy way for you to help support me – that comes at no extra cost to you. #winwin

 Please read my disclosure policy for more.

 The first blog theme I bought for this site was made by Angie Makes.
 The theme was so customizable, I used it for my first 3 years of blogging and was able to keep my website looking fresh and up-to-date.
 They also have fonts, graphics, pre-made logos, printable artwork and a bunch of freebies!

 All of my post images are made by me using the PicMonkey photo editor.
 I started using them back when they were free.
 When they switched to paid versions, I looked around for another option but couldn't find anything that worked as well, so I was happy to pay for a service I knew worked for me.
-Sign-up for a free 7-day trial to see if it’s right for you!

 If you're not into making your own designs or are looking for something a little more professional,Creative Market is a great place to find affordable fonts, graphics, themes and more.
 Plus you can get 6 free goods every week, by signing up to their newsletter.
 (That's how I got my current theme for free!)

 Fiverr is another great place to hire all sorts of freelance services that can help you build and grow your website.
 (Even though very few gigs cost $5 anymore.)
 You can also use this site to make some money by selling your own services, too.
 Or use this link to become an affiliate and earn those commission sales!